 Click here for further information on Professor Anderson

 is a Fellow in the School of History, Culture and Language, at The Australian National University.
 His research interests include resource ownership and land rights; violence and human rights; racism, concepts of “race” and colonial encounters; social and agricultural transformations; narrative and memory; sacred geography; theory in the disciplines of history, anthropology, archaeology and geography; regional interests in eastern Indonesia, Papua New Guinea and Vanuatu.
+Dr Ballard was in Lisbon at ICS-UL in September 2013.

 Click here for further information on Dr Ballard